Sarmad426/FastAPI/Readme.md

 Poetry is a Python dependency management and packaging tool that simplifies project setup by managing dependencies, virtual environments, and package publishing all in one tool.
 It creates a `pyproject.toml` file to manage dependencies, allowing for precise version control and reducing conflicts.

-**Better than `Anaconda`**

-Unlike Anaconda, which is a broader platform for data science with a focus on managing environments and packages across various languages, Poetry is lightweight, Python-specific, and more focused on application development rather than data science workflows.

 ## Step 1: Install pipx

 - Open your terminal.